PicoPlanetDev/OPi.GPIO/README.md

 ## Installation

 In the virtual environment that you are using for your project, run:

-`pip install OPi.GPIO-PicoPlanetDev==0.5.4`
+`pip3 install OPi.GPIO-PicoPlanetDev==0.5.4`

-OPi.GPIO is now accessible like so:
+OPi.GPIO is now accessible like this:
 ```python
 import OPi.GPIO as GPIO
 import orangepi.zero3